allenck/hagl/README.md

 # Hardware Agnostic Graphics Library

 HAGL is a lightweight hardware agnostics graphics library.
 It supports basic geometric primitives, bitmaps, blitting, fixed width fonts and baseline jpg images.
 The API is 80% stable but can still be considered work in progress.
+This version supports enhancements to retain the bacground when drawing text

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)